Questions and Answers about Australian football or “Aussie rules football”

 A: It's the big gorilla.
 Consider this: It's the fourth best attended sport (based on average per game of 35,100 ) in the world.
-In 2019, the total attendance record for the year was set (2nd consecutive year).
-The domestic TV contract in Australia pays the league more than A$500 million (US$345 million) per year in a country with just 24 million people.
+In 2023, the total attendance record for the year was set at over 7 million for the year.
+The domestic TV contract in Australia pays the league more than A$650 million (US$410 million) per year in a country with just 26 million people.
 Not NFL dollars but pretty good and quite possibly only the NFL and English Premier League do significantly better on a relative basis.
 From a market share standpoint they are actually more dominant in Australia than the NFL is in the US.
 It is the biggest sport in Australia, or at least in all but the states of New South Wales and Queensland where rugby has a claim.
 The equivalent of the Super Bowl, known as the Grand Final, usually draws 90,000+ in attendance and about 1 in 6 Australians watch it.
+Another way to access popularity is "club memberships".
+Australian can join their favorite AFL club and thereby get better seats and preferential treatment at finals time.
+About 1 in 21 Australians have joined an AFL club, over 1,264,000 million total.